rayniel95/rayniel95.github.io/docs/index.md

 :envelope: rainyel.ramos@gmail.com

 ## Summary
-I am a young computer scientist graduate in Havana University, Cuba.
-I graduated in November, 2020.
-Passionate about machine learning, blockchain technology, distributed systems and cryptography, I have read some interesting books: Distributed Systems written by Andrew S. Tanenbaum, Decentralized Applications written by Siraj Raval, Architecture for Blockchain Applications written by Xiwei Xu, Data mining: Practical machine learning tools and techniques written by Ian H. Witten, and many papers in www.researchgate.net.
-My interest in distributed systems started when I implemented Chord DHT in a project, I was fascinated with the auto estabilize property of this data structure.
-I am a hard-working, inquisitive, creative and enthusiastic computer scientist with a strong theoretical background in distributed systems, machine learning, blockchain technology, programming and math.
-Skilled in collaboration, adaptability and communication.
-Experience of more than a year in blockchain and more than 4 years of experience in software development.
-I like to learn new languages and technologies related with machine learning, blockchain, distributed systems and cryptography.
+I am a Spanish computer scientist who graduated from the University of Havana, Cuba, and currently live in Spain.
+I completed my degree in November 2020.
+I am passionate about building software and exploring different technologies.
+While I am not an expert in any single technology, I prefer to research and select the best tool for each problem.
+That said, in previous roles I have often used the same technology repeatedly due to client requirements.

+I am a hard-working, inquisitive, creative, and enthusiastic professional with a strong theoretical background in distributed systems, machine learning, blockchain technology, programming, and mathematics.
+I bring over four years of experience in software development, with skills in collaboration, adaptability, and communication.
+I enjoy building software-based products from scratch into polished solutions that clients can use daily.

-**Actually I am not looking for a job.**
+**Actually I am looking for a job in Spain.**

 [4645735809913269750]: https://linkedin.com/in/rainyel-ramos